mrSpooder/music-dl/README.md

 A script to make downloading music from youtube easier.

-Basically it downloads the audio from a given url (it may be a single video or a playlist), embeds it with whatever metadata youtube-dl is able to find, and writes the final download path to stdout.
+Basically it downloads the audio from a given url (it may be a single video or a playlist), embeds it with whatever metadata yt-dlp is able to find, and writes the final download path to stdout.
 Optionally the user can specify their own values for tags (these take precedence over the videos existing metadata).
 I'd recommend specifying as many as possible because the